HongSenDu/researchly/README.md

 * Andrew Kenn (ajk2251)
 * Michael Winitch (mlw2173)
 * Aaron Jackson (arj2145)

+### CAUTION
+* Please do not create a new account with a Columbia University Email Address.
+All emails sent from Researchly to @Columbia.edu addresses are automatically marked as low priority by CUIT's filters.
+We recommend signing up with a regular @gmail.com account.

+## Final Iteration: New Features
+* Added messaging functionality to groups
+* Recent activity now shows when member joins and/or leaves group
+* Recent activity now shows when member is assigned to or unassigned from a deliverable
+* Users now get an email when they've been assigned to a deliverable, when a deliverable they're assigned to is complete, when someone joins a group they're in, and when someone leaves a group they're in.
+* Add due dates to deliverables
+* Sort deliverables by due date
+* Added ability to attach data to deliverables so you can share important files with teammates

 ## Iteration Three: New Features
 * See deliverables on an User's Home Page